 Coping As A Spouse

-I shared what I myself was going through with a few close friends, my pastor and a counselor on a one-on-one basis.
-Few of my friends had experience with PTSD, but they were willing to listen, to learn and to encourage me.
-Understanding and feedback from my closest friends helped me gain a better perspective on our new challenge.
+I shared what I was going through with a few close friends as well as my pastor and a counselor that I would see on a one-on-one basis.
+Only a few of my friends had some experience with PTSD, but they were still willing to listen, learn from, and encourage me.
+Receiving patience, compassion, and feedback from my closest friends helped me gain a better perspective on my family's new challenge.
 I learned to be careful not to mention anything that might trigger David's PTSD symptoms.
-I also learned to forgive those who had harmed my husband.
-I was not able to find any peace until I was finally able to truly forgive them.
+I also learned to forgive those who had harmed my husband, which thankfully I did because I was not able to find any peace until I was finally able to truly forgive them.
 I chose to laugh and enjoy the good times and not let unforgiveness rob me of joy.

 After years of repressing my own panic and fears, I became aware that I could no longer feel some good emotions.
-I had not lost compassion for David's suffering, as some do, but I had distanced my heart enough so that I would not panic.
-This had the negative effect of blocking good feelings, too.
-I sought help to face these emotions and to regain my joy.
+I had not lost compassion for David's suffering, as some do.
+However, I did distance my heart just enough to avoid experiencing panic and fear.
+This distancing resulted in the negative effects of being unable to experience good feelings, too.
+Thankfully I decided to sought help to face my fears and to regain my joy.

 I found closure when I wrote about the initial trauma and its effects on our lives.
-I had kept meticulous records during the event, but it was sixteen years before I could write a narrative account about it without a black cloud of depression settling on my spirit.
-However, one day, I just knew it was time.
-I was ready.
-I began writing, tears running down my cheeks, until I had the rough draft of the story written.
-It took three weeks, and it was the fastest rough draft of a book I had ever written.1 When it was published, I shared it with our grown children.
+I had kept meticulous records during this difficult time.
+However, it took sixteen years for me to be able to face the trauma by writing a narrative account on it without experiencing a black cloud of depression settling on my spirit.
+Until one day, I knew it was time to write about it.
+I remember having tears running down my cheeks as I wrote the entire rough draft of the story.
+It took me a total of three weeks to complete, and it was the fastest rough draft of a book I had ever written.
+When it was published, I shared it with our grown children.
 Seeing it detailed like that helped them find closure, too.
 I recommend journaling (writing down your feelings and thoughts regularly) to those who have a loved one with PTSD.

 The pathway that David and I chose to follow kept our family together.
-It strengthened us.
-It gave each of us a deeper compassion for those who suffer.
-Both our children are now successfully working in professions that serve those who are in need, perhaps because of what they went through as children of a father with PTSD.
+It strengthened us, and gave each of us a deeper compassion for those who suffer.
+I believe that both of our children are now successfully working in professions that serve people in need because of what they went through as children who had a father with PTSD.